-(d) (6 points) Ok, let's put it all together.
+(6 points) Ok, let's put it all together.
 To draw a super high-quality sphere, we will rasterize its bounding box, which has been diced into triangles.
 Your job is just to implement an "unusual" triangle rasterization routine drawBBoxTriangle that shades each pixel of the triangle according to the closest sphere-ray intersection (as discussed at the beginning).
-For each pixel covered by the triangle, your routine should figure out the location $x \in \mathbb{R}^3$ of this pixel in world coordinates.
+For each pixel covered by the triangle, your routine should figure out the location $\mathbf{x} \in \mathbb{R}^3$ of this pixel in world coordinates.
 It should then trace a ray from the eye through x to see if it hits the sphere.
-If the hit point is the closest thing seen so far, your routine should also update the depth buffer so that subsequent objects are properly occluded by the sphere.
+If the hit point is the closest thing seen so far, your routine should shade the pixel using the color of the sphere, rather than the color of the bounding box.
+It should also update the depth buffer so that subsequent objects are properly occluded by the sphere.